 - Winds: Generally speaking, prevailing winds come out of the South West, making a northerly direction preferable.
 These can be considerably more intense during the spring, where gusts of 50mph are not uncommon.
 This said, we rode south in late March and had favourable winds for the majority of the time… so you never can tell…

 - Direction: The route can be ridden north to south or south to north.
 The former includes a net loss of altitude.
 Theoretically, the latter has more favourable prevailing winds (see above) but the long climb through Chloride Canyon will be more challenging as will Hudson Canyon, if you choose the detour that takes you directly to Withington Lookout.

 - Rain alert: After rainfall, many desert roads become completely unrideable.
 For the most part, they dry quickly after a few hours baking in the sun.

 - Critters: Scorpion, snakes and other critters aren’t a major issue on the more southerly stretches of the route, but they do exist.
 A fully enclosed tent isn’t required but may be good for peace of mind.

-- Best bike: All in all, a standard 29er (29×2.2 or so) is likely your best weapon of choice, though a bike with 2.6+ tires also makes a great choice for backcountry New Mexico, given the variety of conditions.
+- Best bike: All in all, a standard rigid 29er (29×2.2 or so) is likely your best weapon of choice, though a bike with 2.6+ tires also makes a great choice for backcountry New Mexico, given the variety of ever changing conditions.
 Suspension is not a necessity but will no doubt be beneficial to some.
-Although much of this route is made up of good quality dirt, gravel, and paved roads, there is enough rough/sandy/corrugated terrain to make it challenging in several places for a gravel or skinny tired ‘adventure’ bike, unless ‘underbiking’ is your style of bike touring.
-If that’s the bike you’re on, you can certainly make it work: fit the largest volume tires you can, be prepared for a few lumpy sections through Rowe Mesa, some sand/corrugation around Pico Ladron, and consider skipping the Chloride loop (riding directly to Winston).
+Although much of this route is made up of good quality dirt, gravel, and paved roads, there is enough rough/sandy/corrugated terrain to make it challenging in several places for a dedicated gravel or skinny tired ‘adventure’ bike, unless ‘underbiking’ is your style of bike touring.
+If that’s the bike you’re on, you can certainly make it work: fit the largest volume tires you can, be prepared for a few lumpy sections through Rowe Mesa and some sand/corrugation around Pico Ladron, and consider skipping the Chloride loop (riding directly to Winston).
 There’s a rocky stretch immediately after Truth or Consequences too.